prateekchachra/luko-vo/README.md

 # Luko - VO

-## An Expo application to Add and View Value-Objects of a Customer
+## An Expo Application (Can run on Web/Android/iOS) to Add and View Value-Objects of a Customer

-### This Application uses TypeScript as the main language and Yarn as the package manager
+This Application uses TypeScript as the main language and Yarn as the package manager

 ## How to Run this Application